aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legal system:

-based on Islamic law and civil law system; special religious courts; has not accepted compulsory ICJ jurisdiction
+based on a combination of French and Ottoman civil law; religious law is used in the family court system; has not accepted compulsory ICJ jurisdiction

 Suffrage: